Note from Jane: This post was first published in 2012. I continue to update and expand it so that it remains relevant for today’s author.

 Think about themes, hooks, or angles for an interview series on your site, and run them on a regular basis—but only as frequently as you have time to invest in a well-researched and quality interview.
 Such series also offer you an excellent way to build your network and community relationships, which has a way of paying off in the long run.

-Be a guest blogger or interviewee on other sites
+Be a guest on other sites

 Whenever you guest or appear on other websites, that’s an opportunity to have multiple links back to your own site and social network accounts.

 A meaningful guest post means pitching sites that have a bigger audience than you, but they should also have a readership that’s a good match for your work.
 If you need a strong introduction to guest posting how-to, visit this excellent Copyblogger post.
 If you’re not the type to write guest posts, then consider proactively offering yourself up to be interviewed as part of other bloggers’ interview series.